How to Practice Dhyana: A Guide to the Seventh Limb of Yoga

 Conclusion

+Attainment of Dhyana will not happen by willing it to come.
+The greater you seek it, the more it will slip away from you.
 Your preparedness for the seventh limb of yoga will come with the consistent practice of the other six limbs before it.
+Then, like a lotus flower, opening and emerging from muddy waters, Dhyana will seek you.

-Check out the 8 Limbs Yoga Tribe
+Check out my 8 Limbs Yoga Tribe!